 The International College for Christian Studies (ICCS) believes all people should have the opportunity to develop skills and knowledge to increase their ability to perform their jobs, improve their life, and/or develop their relationships with God and other people.
 Resources permitting, and as long as the standards are maintained, instruction shall be adapted to individual student needs.
 This principle applies to flexibility in instructional strategies while maintaining high academic standards.

 The official language used at the College is English, and although ICCS will ensure the lack of English language skills will not be a barrier to taking individual classes, non-native English speakers must pass the Test of English as Foreign Language (TOEFL) exam with a score of 550 for paper tests and 78 for internet-based tests to be granted admission to an academic program.
 Accommodations will not be made to allow for participation in educational and vocational programs in other languages.
 All classes, seminars, and written material are in English.
-The Matrix Learning Management System does provide some translation assistance for some applications.
-For more information on taking the TOEFL, please visit https://www.esldirectory.com/english-language-exams/toefl-exam/.
+For general information on taking the TOEFL, please visit https://www.esldirectory.com/english-language-exams/toefl-exam/.
 ICCS uses the TOEFL iBT® as our standard.
 For more information, please https://www.ets.org/toefl/test-takers/ibt/about.html.
 ICCS is a member of the TOEFL Designated Institutions Network.
 When you are ready to take the exam, our assigned TOEFL iBT® Code: C859; please ensure you use this code so the scores are sent directly to us.

 The following statement concerning student records maintained by ICCS is published in compliance with the Family Education Rights and Privacy Act of 1974.
 The release of information to the public without the consent of the student is limited to that designated as directory information.
 Directory information includes full name, mailing address, telephone number, year and place of birth, major field of study, dates of attendance, degrees, certificates and awards, name of the previous educational institution attended, student classification, and enrollment status.
 Any student objecting to the release of all or any portion of such information must notify Admissions and Records within the first 12 class days of the semester.
 The restriction will remain in effect until revoked by the student.